pallejeevan24/the-project-repository/README.md

 # the-project-repository
-this is a hackathon folder
+this is a hackathon folder for a.i. for bharat